EstimatorTrial is deprecated and will be removed in a future version. TensorFlow has advised

 context.make_metric() for more

 A checkpoint includes the model definition (Python source code), experiment configuration file, network architecture, and the values of the model’s parameters (i.e., weights) and hyperparameters.
 When using a stateful optimizer during training, checkpoints will also include the state of the optimizer (i.e., learning rate).
-Users can also embed arbitrary metadata in checkpoints via the Python SDK.
+You can also embed arbitrary metadata in checkpoints via the Python SDK.

 TensorFlow Estimator trials are checkpointed using the SavedModel format.
 Please consult the TensorFlow documentation for details on how to restore models from the SavedModel format.